-let six = plus_one(five);
+let six = plus_one(five); w

-let none = plus_one(None);
+let none = plus_one(None); x

-matchOption<i32>
+Listing 6-5: A function that uses a match expression on an Option<i32>

 Matching Some(T)

-Listing 6-4

 Let’s examine the first execution of plus_one in more detail.
-In the above example, when we call plus_one(five), the variable x in the body of plus_one will have the value Some(5).
-We compare that against each match arm:
+When we call plus_one(five) w, the variable x in the body of plus_one will have the value Some(5).
+We then compare that against each match arm.

-None => None,

-The Some(5) value doesn’t match the pattern None, so we continue.:
+The Some(5) value doesn’t match the pattern None u, so we continue to the next arm.

-Some(i) => Some(i + 1),

-Does Some(5) match Some(i)?
+Does Some(5) match Some(i) v?
 Why yes it does!
 We have the same variant.
 The i binds to the value contained in Some, so i takes the value 5.
-The code in the match arm is then executed, so we add one to the value of I and create a new Some value with our total 6 inside.
+The code in the match arm is then executed, so we add one to the value of i and create a new Some value with our total 6 inside.

 Matching None

-Now let’s consider the second call of plus_one 4where x is None.
-We enter the match, and compare to the first arm:
+Now let’s consider the second call of plus_one in Listing 6-5 where x is None x.
+We enter the match and compare to the first arm u.

-None => None,

 It matches!
 There’s no value to add to, so the program stops and returns the None value on the right side of =>.
-Since the first arm matched, no other arms are compared.
+Because the first arm matched, no other arms are compared.

-Combining match and enums together is extremely powerful.
-You’ll see this pattern a lot in Rust code: match against an enum, bind a variable to the data inside, then execute code based on it.
+Combining match and enums is useful in many situations.
+You’ll see this pattern a lot in Rust code: match against an enum, bind a variable to the data inside, and then execute code based on it.
 It’s a bit tricky at first, but once you get used to it, you’ll wish you had it in all languages.
 It’s consistently a user favorite.

-Matches are Exhaustive
+Matches Are Exhaustive

-There’s one other aspect of match we haven’t discussed.
+There’s one other aspect of match we need to discuss.
 Consider this version of our plus_one function:

 fn plus_one(x: Option<i32>) -> Option<i32> {